jackw01/arduino-pid-autotuner/README.md

 Originally designed for Arduino and compatible boards, but does not rely on the Arduino standard library.

+**This is an experimental project and is not guaranteed to work in every use case.
+If you don't know what this code is intended to do, you probably don't need to use it.
+This project is strictly for _tuning_ PID control loops and does not implement the PID control algorithm itself.**

 ## How does it work?
 `pidautotuner.h` and `pidautotuner.cpp` are fully commented to explain how the algorithm works.

 ## What PID controller does this work with?
-This algorithm should work with all PID control libraries if it is properly configured.
+This algorithm should work with any implementation of PID control if it is properly configured.

 ## Example code (Arduino)
 ```c